whateverweb/device-detection/README.md

 ---
 * **GET** /ddr/capabilities

-	Get all capabilities, for device calling the service
+	Get all capabilities, for device calling the service.
+Capabilities in response will include custom capabilities if defined for calling device, or any of its "WURFL-ancestors".

 	Example: